-I read about a Pew Research poll where people were asked what were some of the things that they disliked about the Christmas holiday season.
+Last year a Pew Research poll asked people what were some of the things that they disliked about the Christmas holiday season.
 One thing people mentioned was “the hectic pace and bad moods of people.”

 That shouldn’t surprise any of us.
 One trip to the mall for Christmas gift shopping will provide immediate incentive to do all of one’s Christmas shopping online.
 Add to that gift planning, purchasing, wrapping, travel plans and anticipated dynamics of when the extended family gets together and you have a recipe for stress.

 But Christmas shouldn’t be that way.
 All the “doing” during the holiday season needs to be balanced with “being.”
 And really, that is the tension Jesus wants us to feel in our every day walk with him.